Management and Change: Critical Evaluation of a range of principles and frameworks for managing change

 What is meant by 'change'?

-This appendix describes and reviews a range of approaches, models and tools which managers and practitioners may be interested to learn more about as part of understanding and managing change.
-To begin the exploration, readers are introduced to some of the key terms and concepts in the literature.
+This appendix describes and reviews a range of approaches, models and tools which managers and practitioners may be interested to learn more about as part of understanding and managing change. key terms and concepts in the literature are described.
 These will demonstrate the diversity of thinking and activity encompassed by the single term 'change'.